yuriy-chumak/ol/samples/3d-game-shaders-for-beginners/README.md

 3D Game Shaders For Beginners
 =============================

-This is a try to translate a [lettier/3d-game-shaders-for-beginners](https://github.com/lettier/3d-game-shaders-for-beginners) to the Otus Lisp.
+This is a try to translate a [lettier/3d-game-shaders-for-beginners](https://github.com/lettier/3d-game-shaders-for-beginners) to the Ol (Otus Lisp).

 Interested in adding
 textures,